afedulov/flink-web/_posts/2019-11-19-demo-fraud-detection.md

 <br/>

+The goal of the demo Fraud Detection engine is to consume a stream of financial transactions and evaluate a set of rules against it.
+Such rules can be added and removed at runtime, without restarting the job.

 This blogpost will instruct how to run the demo locally, will describe it's components and their interactions.
 We will look in the details into the first pattern: Dynamic Data Partitioning.